briansune/Kintex-7-MIPI-DSI-6.9-inch-LCD/README.md

 Many vendors are not even understanding MIPI-DSI 1.0 or above standard.

 Not fix is currently applied as this LCD driver is inherently questionable on DT=0x0E.

+# Demonstration

+Remarks: This LCD color profile is not as good as other LCD.

 ## Test Patterns